 I Nominate Thee…

-I wasn’t sure at first that I could accept this award, because I wasn’t sure I can recall even 10 blogs that fits the Mystery Blogger theme.
-I don’t have very much spare time aside from my day job and other things.
+At first, I wasn’t sure that I could accept this award, because I wasn’t sure I can recall even 10 blogs that fits the Mystery Blogger theme.
 But surprisingly I did!

 The following are 10 people whose blogs I have read at one point or another, and made an impression on me.
 I have found them to be inspirational, captivatingly written, reassuring, daft, provoking, a kindred spirit, or simply… enigmatic!
 [I’m not going to say which ones are which!]